Steering robot

 ◆ The driver can drive the vehicle normally;

-◆ Can be used in combination with steering robot and brake pedal robot;
+◆ It can be used in combination with steering robots and brake pedal robots;

-◆ Compatible with various speed feedback sensors: GPS, quintuple, wheel speed encoder, speed data on the vehicle's CAN bus, etc.
+◆ It can be compatible with various speed feedback sensors: GPS, five wheel tester, wheel speed encoder, speed data on the vehicle's CAN bus, etc.

 ◆ AR Speed Throttle Event test;